Keeping you safe FAQWed 4 Aug 2021

 Do I need to wear a mask when I am watching the show?

-We will still be asking audiences to wear a mask whilst in our building.
-This is to ensure that our theatre is as safe as possible for everyone.
+In line with government guidance, we are encouraging our audiences to wear masks when in our building to ensure that our theatre is safe for everyone.

 Does my child need to wear a mask when watching the show?